-If you’re interested in borrowing books from other Manitoba public libraries and would like to search for them yourself you may use MAPLIN: the Manitoba Public Libraries Network interlibrary loan requesting system.
+If you’re interested in borrowing books from other Manitoba public libraries and would like to search for them yourself you may use the Manitoba Public Libraries ILL management system (named fILL) (formerly called MAPLIN).

-When you have completed the form you can start using the system.
+fILL is linked with our Evergreen system so your login (barcode and password) is the same on fILL as it is for eLibraries Manitoba or your account on Evergreen.
 Any requests you make will be sent to us to review and forward to the other library.
-If we’re unable to fill the request for some reason we will send you an email.
+If we’re unable to fill the request for some reason we will try to notify you.

 As an integral part of our community since 1959, Boissevain & Morton Regional Library strives to connect our patrons with enjoyable reading, good information, interesting exhibits, and each other.
 We have a broad collection of fiction and non-fiction for all ages, as well as movies, reference material, and the Boissevain Community Archives.
 And, if you can’t find what you’re looking for within our walls we’re more than happy to request it from another library or help you find it on the Internet.